BCODMO/bcodmo_frictionless/README.md

 - `fields` - a list of fields to perform this operation on
     - `name` - the name of the field to round
     - `digits` - the number of digits to round the field to
+    - `preserve_trailing_zeros` - whether trailing zeros should be preserved
+    - `maximum_precision` - whether values with precision lower than digits should be rounded
     - `convert_to_integer` - whether the field should be converted to an integer
 - `boolean_statement` - a single boolean statement.
 Only rows that pass the statement will be impacted.
 See `boolean_add_computed_field` for details on boolean syntax.